yuburoll/phalwol/README.md

 This keyboard have hotswap-only PCB.

-phalwol can change some layout to followings:
+phalwol can change layout to followings:

 - Split left shift, to ISO shaped one.(2.25u to 1.25u/1u)